destiny-evidence/destiny-repository/docs/procedures/deduplication.rst

 If candidate canonicals are found, each is compared in detail against the incoming reference to determine if they are true duplicates.
 This step prioritizes precision over recall, aiming to minimize false positives.

 This algorithm is still being built out.
-For now, we proof out the flow with:
+For now, we have a placeholder that we will update in the future:

 .. automethod:: app.domain.references.services.deduplication_service.DeduplicationService.__placeholder_duplicate_determinator